Shamus03/csv-parser/README.md

 # csv-parser

-Basic CSV parser.
+A basic, zero-dependency CSV parser.
 Mostly just an exercise to see if I could accomplish it, but I consider it production-ready.